rachelcarmena/rachelcarmena.github.io/_posts/2018-01-06-living-a-coderetreat-as-a-facilitator.md

 ### The challenge

-The problem to solve in a Global Day of Coderetreat is <a href="https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life" target="_blank">Conway's Game of Life</a>.
+The problem to solve in a Global Day of Coderetreat is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 It's a game which starts with an initial generation of living cells on a board and it evolves automatically to next generations with these rules:

 <center>
 <img src="/img/cards/posts/coderetreat/rules.png" alt="Game Rules" class="img img-responsive"/>